Prasadzadokar25/Whether_App/README.md

 Sun Position Effect 🌅
 Illustrates the sun's current position in the sky, showing the transition from sunrise to sunset.

-Radar Maps 🌍
+2. Radar Maps 🌍

 Temperature Map: Visualizes temperature variations across different regions.
 Wind Map: Shows wind patterns and speeds in real-time.
 Rain Map: Displays precipitation data, including intensity and movement of rain clouds.

-Animation Effects 🎞️
+3. Animation Effects 🎞️

 Scrolling animations: Weather icons and data transform dynamically during scrolling for smooth transitions.
 Cloud movement: Visual effect showing cloud movement across the screen for a realistic weather experience.

-City Search with Auto-suggestion 🏙️
+4. City Search with Auto-suggestion 🏙️

 Provides an easy search functionality where users can search for any city.
-Auto-suggest feature helps users find city names as they type.
+Auto-suggest feature helps users find city names as they type. user can sesrch city from map also

 Getting Started
 Prerequisites